ASSERT-KTH/assert-gold-mine/docs/snic-run-experiments.md

 To set up your environment for using a particular set of software packages, you can use the modules that are provided centrally.

-To know the modules that are available, you can run this command:
+To know which modules are available, you can run this command:

 ```
  ml spider <software-name>
  ```

-For instance, if you are interested to know which versions of Java are available, the command is this one:
+For instance, if you want to know which versions of Java are available, the command is this one:

 ```
 ml spider Java